 A type of communication in an organisation that is intended to convey information through a variety of channels.
-These carefully crafted pieces of communication can cover topics relevant to the business’ interests and are sent to media channels for their intended audience.
+Usually, these carefully crafted pieces of communication can cover topics relevant to the business’ interests and are sent to media channels for their intended audience.

 Industry-specific words and jargon.
-Excessive use of these can be ostracising or can appear false to an audience.
+Usually, excessive use of these can be ostracising or, also, can appear false to an audience.

 Mediums or places where communication can flow.

-An overused storyline, thought or stereotype that has begun to lose its meaning because it has been used too much.
+An overused storyline, thought or stereotype that has begun to lose its meaning, in particular, because it has been used too much.

 Informal words, expressions, or phrases that are typically used in familiar and less professional settings.

 Things that inhibit the full understanding of a message.
-These barriers can be environmental, cultural, semantic, or psychological.
+In particular, these barriers can be environmental, cultural, semantic, or psychological.

 The ability to successfully get a message across and have it understood by the intended audience.
-The history of Communication Skills came even before proper language was developed.
-Some of the first evidence of humans communicating was through cave paintings that have been dated as far back as 40,800 years ago.
-Since the creation of language, progress has been significant due to effective communication and the ability to document history in more detail whether through oral traditions or written mediums.
+Indeed, the history of Communication Skills came even before proper language was developed.
+To illustrate, some of the first evidence of humans communicating was through cave paintings that have been dated as far back as 40,800 years ago.
+Of course, since the creation of language, progress has been significant due to effective communication and the ability to document history in more detail whether through oral traditions or written mediums.

-Internal and external communications that are aimed at improving and strengthening a corporation’s image.
+Internal and external communications that are aimed at improving and strengthening, in particular, a corporation’s image.

 Barriers in communication brought about by cultural differences.